Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 4. Choose a HubSpot Account ID or authenticate with HubSpot
 5. Enter the HubSpot Event Name created by HubSpot
 6. Toggle the **Send events** filter to select the events to send.
 HubSpot recommends choosing the events that are most important to your use case.
-7. Use the **Select & filter events** to select which Event Properties you would like to send.
+7. Please click on the **Select & filter events** option to choose the event type of the events you would like to send.
-8. Choose the mapping properties.
-The identifier for this object must be at least one of the following: utk, email, and object id
+8. Please click on **Map properties to destination** to specify the identity mapping between Amplitude and HubSpot.
+Please note that HubSpot requires the identifier to be at least one of the following: utk, email, or object ID.
-9. Select the properties that you want to forward to HubSpot.
+9. Please click on **Select additional properties** to specify the event properties you wish to forward to HubSpot.
+By default, only the identifier specified in the previous section is sent, without including any event properties.
 10. When finished, enable the destination and **Save**.

 ## Use Custom Behavioral Event data in Hubspot